 - What new trends or developments are emerging?

-Read books, journal articles, reports, and recent publications to find the broad area of interest.
-Observe inconsistencies, contradictions, or unanswered questions.
+Read books, journal articles, reports, and recent publications to map the area, watching for inconsistencies, contradictions, or unanswered questions.

 Step 2: Conduct a gap analysis

-Conducting a gap analysis will significantly help you identify areas where knowledge is incomplete, outdated, or inconclusive.
-Ask yourself these questions:
+A gap analysis helps you find where knowledge is incomplete, outdated, or inconclusive.
+Ask:

 - What aspects of this topic remain unexplored?